Climate-based onion planting guide for Cody, Wyoming

 Typical days to maturity 95–110

-Gardeners usually start indoors around March 11 and plant outdoors from about May 6.
+Onions are usually started indoors around March 11 and planted outdoors during the normal local window of May 6 to May 20.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions can still succeed in Cody, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Cody usually gets into onion planting season slightly later than many other Wyoming locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Cody usually gets into the planting season for onions slightly later than many other Wyoming locations.

 Best local strategy: Protect as much early momentum as possible and pair the crop with warm placement and realistic variety choice.